NullVoxPopuli/limber/apps/tutorial/public/docs/8-form-data-controlled/4-select/prose.md

 }
 ```

-And for the event binding, we'll use the `change` event on each of the radio inputs as well.
+And for the event binding, we'll use the `change` event on the single select element.
 ```gjs
 class Demo extends Component {
   handleChange = (event) => {